The Painting Workshop 2027

 becasue teh wrld is more beautiful when you paint

-Plein-Air, Colour & Light
+Learn Plein-Air, Colour & Light

 You’re in the South of France.
 Chances are it’s sunny.
 Want to get outside and paint?
 We’ll lend you a sun umbrella!

 You will improve your use of colour as a painter if you tune your colours with precision to the unique quality of daylight.
-This painting course will show exactly how to mix your colours, make colors sing, as well as many other instructions about how to paint ‘en plein air’ on the spot.
+This painting course will show exactly how to mix your colours, make colors sing, as well as many other instructions about how to paint outside ‘en plein air’ on the spot.
 This art course is for you, if you’re hungry for colour & sunlight.

 cartoon painter painting en plein-air